sunflxwr7/hdfs-anomaly-detection-comparison/README.md

 - Event_occurrence_matrix.csv
 - anomaly_label.csv

-These files provide the feature matrix and ground truth labels used for evaluating rule-based, supervised, and unsupervised anomaly detection approaches.
+These files provide the feature matrix and ground truth labels used to evaluate rule based, supervised, and unsupervised anomaly detection approaches.

 ---